4 Things to Know About the FDA’s Move to Expand Access to Abortion Pills

 she/her

-Maggie Jo Buchanan is the senior director of the Women’s Initiative at American Progress, where she leads interdisciplinary work on women’s economic security, health, and leadership.
+Maggie Jo Buchanan is the senior director and senior legal fellow for the Women’s Initiative at American Progress, where she leads interdisciplinary work on women’s economic security, health, and leadership.

 Before her current role, Buchanan was the director of Courts and Legal Policy at American Progress, publishing widely cited reports on topics such as professional diversity on the federal bench and U.S. Supreme Court term limits.
 In addition, she previously served as an associate director for the Women’s Initiative, focused on women’s health and reproductive rights.